Gretta Sarfaty: Brazil and Europe

-At the beginning of the 1970s she started creating the series of paintings, Metamorphosis and her work was noted by the Brazilian gallerist, Franco Terranova.
-In 1975 he participated in the Bienal Internacional de Arte de São Paulo.
-In 1976 he showed her works in the Galeria de Arte Global, in São Paulo.
-In 1979 she had several shows in Germany (Karlsruhe) and in Italy (Galleria Diagramma, Milan; Palazzo dei Diamanti, Ferrara) and also in Paris, Centre Georges Pompidou, where she performed the Evocative Recollections.
-In 1980 she held the exhibition Evocative Recollections & Transformations at the Museu de Arte Contemporânea (MAC/São Paulo).
-In 1983 she created a series of paintings with a book, dedicated to the Brazilian culture, Self-Portrait of Brazil, a publication containing a series of paintings by the artist and texts about important personalities from the country that was exhibited at the Museu de Arte de São Paulo (MASP) and in 2011 participated in the exhibition Arte como Registro, Registro como Arte, na Pinacoteca do Estado de São Paulo.
+At the beginning of the 1970s, she started creating the Metamorphosis series of paintings, and her work was noted by the Brazilian gallerist Franco Terranova, who participated in the Bienal Internacional de Arte de São Paulo in 1975.
+In 1976, he showed her works in the Galeria de Arte Global in São Paulo.
+In 1979, she had several shows in Germany (Karlsruhe) and in Italy (Galleria Diagramma, Milan; Palazzo dei Diamanti, Ferrara) and also in Paris at the Centre Georges Pompidou, where she performed the Evocative Recollections.
+In 1980, she held the exhibition Evocative Recollections & Transformations at the Museu de Arte Contemporânea (MAC/São Paulo).
+In 1983, she created a series of paintings with a book dedicated to the Brazilian culture, Self-Portrait of Brazil, a publication containing a series of paintings by the artist and texts about important personalities from the country.
+It was exhibited at the Museu de Arte de São Paulo (MASP) and was part of the 2011 exhibition Arte como Registro, Registro como Arte, na Pinacoteca do Estado de São Paulo.